getcarina/getcarina.com/_tutorials/006-application-logging.md

 #### Fluentd log driver

-[Fluentd](https://www.graylog.org/resources/gelf/) is an open source data collection application that aims to unify your logging layer.
+[Fluentd](http://www.fluentd.org) is an open source, data-collection application, designed to unify your logging layer.

-Here is an example showing the options that Docker may use to log to a Fluentd server:
+The following example shows the options that Docker might use to log to a Fluentd server:
-`docker run --log-driver=fluentd --log-opt fluentd-address=localhost:24224 --log-opt fluentd-tag=docker.{{.Name}}`
+`$ docker run --log-driver=fluentd --log-opt fluentd-address=localhost:24224 --log-opt fluentd-tag=docker.{{.Name}}`

-Note that the container using this logging method will immediately stop if it cannot connect to the Fluentd server.
+**Note:** A container using this logging method will immediately stop if it cannot connect to the Fluentd server.

 ### Resources

 [rsyslogd](https://vexxhost.com/resources/tutorials/how-to-setup-remote-system-logging-with-rsyslog-on-ubuntu-14-04-lts/)
 [systemd](http://www.freedesktop.org/software/systemd/man/systemd-journald.service.html)

-### Next